 Kevin Anniss - bass guitar

-Guitar Gary knows the chords of practically every rock song ever recorded.
-On stage he uses a Jackson RR5 Randy Rhoads and a Fender Strat with Fender Gold-Top pickups, a Boss TU2 tuner, an Ibanez Tube Screamer, a Cornell booster, a BossDD7 delay, a Bad Horsie Wah, a Marshall DSL40C combo, and Ernie Ball strings.
-His favourite guitarist is Jimi Hendrix.
+Gary 'Life In The Bus Lane' Smith knows the chords of practically every rock song ever recorded.
+On stage he uses a Gibson Les Paul and Jackson RR5 Randy Rhoads into a Marshall DSL40C combo.
+At his feet is a range of colourful boxes including a Boss TU2 tuner, an Ibanez Tube Screamer, a Cornell booster, a Boss CH1 chorus, a Boss DD7 delay, a Bad Horsie Wah, and the small red one whose precise nature is a secret.
+He uses Ernie Ball strings and his favourite guitarist is Jimi Hendrix.
 'Somebody like him only comes along once in a lifetime.'
 He also rates Jeff Beck ('the guitarist's guitarist'), Brian May and Peter Green.
 His favourite bands are Deep Purple, Jethro Tull, Queen, Free and Thin Lizzy.

 Smurf has played more gigs than most of us have had hot dinners.
 A founder member of eighties metallers Tobruk, he has toured everywhere and played with everyone.
 He fronted Essex stalwarts The Donkeys from foalhood to knackers yard, and finding himself footloose and fancy free, has decided to lend his powerhouse rock vocals to Stealer.
 We are thrilled to have him on board.